somnathbarole/RepData_PeerAssessment1/PA1_template.md

 There are different ways to deal with missing data.
 Missing values can be replaced with mean, median or mode of the dataset.
 Also there are various data imputations strategies developed based on statistical methods.

+In this example mean and median are very close.
 Here we will replace NA values in the dataset with mean steps for that perticular interval.

 **3. Create a new dataset that is equal to the original dataset but with the missing data filled in.**